PolMine/polmineR/cran-comments.md

 ## General remarks

 The 'polmineR' package has been archived because a required update of the 'RcppCWB' dependency failed  to pass tests I had not anticipated.
-When I resubmitted a new polmineR version (v0.8.1),  Swetlana Herbrandt identified the following issues that had gone unnoticed before:
+As a response to my last re-submission, I received some final instructions about do's and dont's from Martina Schmirl.
+I address the issues with this re-submission.

 (1.)
-Avoid calling the package a "library" in Description: Fixed.
+Avoid using foo:::f - remaining usage has been removed, fixed.

 (2.)
-Avoid cat(): Fixed - I have replaced any remaining call by using message().
+Avoid using installed.packages(): One remaining usage has been replaced by using system.file(package = pkg).

 (3.)
-Avoid changing options: Fixed - using on.exit() right after changing an option if necessary.
-Functions with side-effects on options have been re-written.
-(4.)
-Avoid changing the user's home filespace: Actually I was not aware any function might still do that.
-To be sure, I declared the (outdated) methods "mail" and "store" as defunct.
-File operations are limited to the temporary session directory.
-(5.)
-Avoid using installed.packages(): Fixed by using system.file(package = pkg).
-(6.)
-No installation of packages without user's permission: There is an auxiliary function .conditional_install() within the polmineR() function that asks for the user's consent before installing anything and that aborts of not in interactive session.
+No installation of packages without user's permission: To avoid confusion, I removed installation instructions in the vignette where you may have seen some install.packages() calls (though in Rmarkdown chunks with eval = FALSE).
+There is a remaining usage in the polmineR() function.
+If a sugggested package required to run the shiny app within the package is missing, a user dialogue will ask for the user's explicit consent to install a package.

 I would be very relieved if polmineR could make it back to CRAN soon.
 The package is used in a few university courses and I am getting requests where it has gone.-